icon

 What is the difference between personal and commercial car insurance coverage?

-A commercial auto insurance policy is similar to a personal insurance policy.
-In Ontario, they both require that coverage include accident benefits coverage, third-party liability coverage, direct compensation property damage and uninsured automobile coverage.
+In Ontario, both commercial and personal auto insurance require that coverage include accident benefits coverage, third-party liability coverage, and uninsured automobile coverage.
 Most importantly, commercial use of a vehicle is specifically excluded from a personal policy.

 With commercial insurance, additional coverages are available to cover specialist equipment (e.g. an aerial ladder on a fire truck), or industry-specific usage.
 Some popular commercial add-ons include coverage for trailers attached to your vehicle, and loading/unloading liability for delivery vehicles.